rishabhmudradi/Quizio/README.txt

 REQUIREMENTS
 ------------
-  - In order to run Quizio it is recommended to use an iPhone 7
+  - In order to run Quizio it is recommended to use an iPhone 7, however it is cross platform and will run on any device lower than the iPhone X (ie:iPhone 8, iPhone6s, and iPhone 6).
   - Device running any iOS above 10.0

 INSTALLATION